-California to test electric-car 'point of purchase' rebate for electric cars
+California now testing pre-approved electric-car rebates in San Diego

 DON'T MISS: To Boost Electric Car Sales, Make $7,500 Tax Credit a Rebate (Jan 2010)

-Only about seven out of 10 electric-car buyers use the incentive, according to data covering the Clean Vehicle Rebate Program.
+Only about seven out of 10 electric-car buyers in the state use the incentive, according to data covering the Clean Vehicle Rebate Program.

-Now, according to an exclusive story on CarsDirect, the state will test a "point of purchase" rebate that can be applied directly to the price of the car during the purchase itself.
+In May 2017, CarsDirect broke the story that California has begun to test a "point of purchase" rebate that can be applied directly to the price of the car during the purchase itself.

-The program will be piloted in San Diego later this year to test its effectiveness.

-Chevrolet Spark EV at CCS fast charging station in San Diego.Enlarge Photo
+On January 30, the the "CVRP Rebate Now" pilot program launched in San Diego.

 The area was chosen, according to a spokesperson for the California Air Resources Board, because it has dealers for all brands that sell plug-in vehicles.

-Note: EDITOR'S NOTE: This story was originally published on May 12, 2017, when CarsDirect broke the story that California would test a "point of purchase" rebate that could be applied to the price of the car at the time of sale.
-We have now updated it to reflect the start of that test in San Diego.